Category

 Directions

-This mountain tour begins in Moos and initially leads steadily uphill along the Helmweg on the paved road.
-At the first fork in the road, turn right toward the Froneben mountain inn (1,540 m).
-From Froneben, follow trail no. 139, which leads through the “Obere Oltl” high moor—a sensitive natural area with extraordinary vegetation.
-Finally, the path joins the wide forest trail no. 13, which leads through dense spruce forests along the gorge of the Sesto stream.
-Shortly after a striking high crossroads at Saumahd (1,828 m), turn right at a fork in the road (towards Klammbachalm, keep left here).
-Now follow a wide forest road into the forest and you will soon reach a large clearing.
-Here, trail no. 132 branches off to the left and leads up to the Seikofel (1,908 m) – a place steeped in history with a unique panoramic view of the Sesto Dolomites.
-Along the way, you will pass numerous high moors, rare plant species, and historical traces: some of the small pools were created by grenade impacts during World War I. Due to its strategic location, the Seikofel was once fiercely contested.
-The descent is via trail no. 131, which leads from the Nemesalm to the Kreuzberg Pass.
-Follow the path into a gentle valley and then climb up a wooded hill.
-Several routes meet at this prominent crossroads – take the wide forest road (trail no. 130) that goes to the right towards Schwarzsee.
-Shortly after the small lake, the trail turns left and leads steeply downhill.
-Passing the campsite, you continue downhill to the Sextner Rundweg circular trail (trail no. 1), which finally leads you safely and comfortably back to Moos.
+This mountain tour begins in Moos and initially leads steadily uphill via the Helmweg on the asphalt road.
+At the first road fork, turn right to the Berggasthaus Froneben (1,540 m).
+From Froneben, follow trail No. 139, which leads through the "Obere Oltl" high moor – a sensitive natural area with extraordinary vegetation.
+Finally, the path joins the wide forest road No. 13, which leads through dense spruce forests along the gorge of the Sextner Bach stream.
+Shortly after a prominent high wayside cross Saumahd (1,828 m), turn right at a fork (keeping left towards Klammbachalm).
+Now follow a wide forest road into the forest and soon reach an extensive clearing.
+Here, trail No. 132 branches off to the left and leads up to the Seikofel (1,908 m) – a site steeped in history with a unique panoramic view of the Sexten Dolomites.
+Along the way, you pass numerous high moors, rare plant species, and historical traces: some of the small ponds were created by shell craters during the First World War.
+Due to its strategic location, the Seikofel was once fiercely contested.
+The descent follows trail No. 131, which leads from the Nemesalm to the Kreuzbergpass.
+Follow the path into a gentle hollow and then climb up to a wooded hill.
+At this prominent junction where several routes meet, choose the wide forest road (trail No. 130), which turns right towards the Schwarzsee lake.
+Shortly after the small lake, the path turns left and leads steeply downhill.
+Passing the campsite, you continue further down the valley onto the Sexten circular trail (trail No. 1), which finally leads safely and comfortably back to Moos.

 How to get there